eebs/vim-cheatsheet/Readme.md

 - `,` Repeat previous command moving backward
 - `H, M, L` High, Middle, Low for moving around the page
 - `CTRL-u, CTRL-d` Move by half screens Up and Down
+- `gg` Go to first line in the file
+- `G` Go to last line in the file